mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     check PHPmyadmin → ``nextcloud`` (database) → Privileges.
 The ``nextcloud`` user should be listed, with ``Grant Yes``.

-`SOURCE How To Install and Configure NextCloud on Ubuntu 16.04 (DigitalOcean) <https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-nextcloud-on-ubuntu-16-04>`_
+`SOURCE How To Install and Configure Nextcloud on Ubuntu 16.04 (DigitalOcean) <https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-nextcloud-on-ubuntu-16-04>`_

 Configuring Memory Caching
 -----------------------------

 To improve performance, we'll enable memory caching.
-We are using APCu (since we're using PHP 5.6), so we simply need to enable this for NextCloud.
+We are using APCu (since we're using PHP 5.6), so we simply need to enable this for Nextcloud.

 ..  code-block:: bash